marekDeveloper/playoffsmoment.com/README.md

 Creating new `Teams Page` content type which will show all imported teams on one page.

-I would like to display 2 tables, one for each Conference.
-I was not able to do this just in Views.
+I would like to display 2 tables, one for each NFL Conference.
+I was not able to do this just in the View.
 I'm going to use Display Suite module.

 Create Team Page: "Admin -> Structure -> Content types -> Add content type" (/admin/structure/types/add)